 In these pieces, we see immortalising memories of him and his famous peers, including Mick Jagger, Keith Richards and others, preparing the viewers for the ongoing path of the exhibition.

 As we continue to stroll through the exhibition, we are treated to a vast collection of works that seem to be a glimpse into Wood’s memories etch onto canvases and paper.

-His collection is a mix of gentle landscapes with a Hockney-esque pastoral calm, and others are fusion of characters and recognisable faces with elements of abstraction with tones of vivid colour and shades of grey’s and black’s.
+The collection is a mix of gentle landscapes with a Hockney-esque pastoral calm, and others are fusion of characters and recognisable faces held together by elements of abstraction and shades of black.

 In the words of the great Jean Michel Basquiat, “I don’t listen to what art critics say.
 I don’t know anybody who needs a critic to find out what art is”.
 We should take note, Wood’s is a Rockstar who has gone against the grain for the many decades, why would we expect another aspect of his creativity to be any different.